“Price is what you pay and value is what you get.” (Warren Buffett)

 Moreover, looking at the financials can show whether the restaurant had to incur large capital expenditures.
 This usually means that more capital expenditures (such as for remodeling the dining room or kitchen renovations) can be expected in the future.
 A growing and healthy track record of financial prosperity for a restaurant generally means a higher multiple of restaurant earnings when determining the purchase price.

-Rent and Lease of Restaurant A Critical Factor in the Sale
+Rent and Lease of Restaurant Critical to Restaurant Sales

 A general rule of thumb for most restaurants is that the total rent (including CAM and, if applicable, property taxes) should be less than 10 percent of total sales.
 If it is above this amount, then the restaurant will have a hard time turning a profit.
 This is because most restaurants also spend, on average, about 33% of sales on the cost of goods sold (such as food and beverage) and spend another 33% (on average) on payroll.
 So if rent is 10 percent of sales that means your left with 24% operating margins after rent, COGS, and payroll.
 This is not a lot of room for error, and there are many expenses associated with running a restaurant!

-A Long Term Lease Very Important to Most Buyers
+A Long Term Lease Very Important to Most Purchases of Restaurants

 Further, many buyers will want a long term lease to ensure they have plenty of time to own their restaurant and are not thrown out by the current landlord (or a subsequent landlord).
 Having about 4-5 years left on a lease is a minimum requirement for many buyers.

-Level of Owner Involvement A Big Factor In the Sale of Restaurants
+Level of Owner Involvement A Big Factor In Restaurant Sales

-Lastly, the level of the owner’s involvement in the restaurant greatly affects the multiple level on the owner benefit (see https://fivestarbusinessbrokers.com/interpreting-an-owners-salary/ on how to interpret an owner’s salary when calculating ‘owner benefit’) that a buyer is willing to pay.
+Lastly, the level of the owner’s involvement in the restaurant greatly affects the multiple level on the owner benefit.
 Some owner-operators of pizzerias stand next to the ovens for up to 80 or more hours per week.
 Many buyers will not want to put forth the same level of work, or simply can not do so.
 They must then pay for extra salary for employees who will replace the owner’s productivity.
 This situation generally results in a lower valuation on such restaurants.

 The More Absentee the Owner, the Higher the Restaurant’s Valuation